romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As the administrator of a GitHub Organization, you aim to ensure that all users authenticate using the company's identity provider.
+Q: As the administrator of a GitHub Organization, you aim to ensure that all users authenticate using the company's identity provider.
 Which option should you implement to integrate corporate authentication?
 <details><summary>Show the answer</summary><p>

 - **Setup SAML SSO**